Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies irreducible many-body systems II

 \section{Examples for Davies irreducible many-body systems II}

 Let us apply Theorem~\ref{theorem:LKalgebra} to a prominent class of boundary driven spin-1/2 chains with Lindblad operators like

-at the two ends $i=1,N$ such that, now, condition (c) of Proposition~\ref{prop:XYZchains} is not obeyed.
+at the two ends $i=1,N$ such that, now, conditions (b) and (c) of Proposition~\ref{prop:XYZchains} are not obeyed.
 We will refer to these models as \emph{maximally boundary driven}.
 Spin-1/2 XXZ chains with Lindblad operators \eqref{eq:Lsp1sm2} and further similar models are particularly interesting as they turn out to be Yang-Baxter integrable \cite{Prosen2013-15,Karevski2013-110,Ilievski2014-882,Popkov2015-114,Prosen2015-48,Ilievski2017-3,Popkov2017-95,deLeeuw2021-126}.